RenovoSolutions/cdk-library-cloudwatch-alarms/API.md

 ### ApiGatewayRestApi4XXErrorAlarm <a name="ApiGatewayRestApi4XXErrorAlarm" id="@renovosolutions/cdk-library-cloudwatch-alarms.ApiGatewayRestApi4XXErrorAlarm"></a>

-This alarm detects a high rate of client-side errors.
+This alarm detects a high number of client-side errors.

 This can indicate an issue in the authorization or client request parameters.
 It could also mean that a resource was removed or a client is requesting one that doesn't exist.
 Consider enabling CloudWatch Logs and checking for any errors